The Frankfurt banking house

 Mayer Amschel Rothschild (1744-1812) laid the foundations on which his five sons would build their Europe wide businesses.
 From humble beginnings he became Court Agent to numerous princes, and holder of the monopoly on the management of the finances of the immensely wealthy Elector of Hesse-Cassel.
 As a result of these dealings, Mayer Amschel amassed a not inconsiderable fortune and, in 1810, renamed his firm M A Rothschild und Söhne, establishing a partnership with the four sons still in Frankfurt.
-The Frankfurt house closed in 1901.
+The Frankfurt house closed in 1901, and the remaining business was transferred to the Disconto Gesellschaft of Berlin, which established a Frankfurt office in order to handle it's new business.
 For further information, see The Frankfurt house: history »

 Destruction of records of the Frankfurt banking house

 As early as the 1860s, archives of the Frankfurt House were transferred from the bank's premises in the Fahrgasse to the so-called 'vaults' of an outhouse at 25, Groβe Friedberger Strasse.
 These deposits later included business records of the Naples House which had been transferred to Frankfurt after the Naples house was bank was closed in the early 1860s.
 The rent of the vault in which the records were stored was £300 per annum.
 Regrettably, on the death of Wilhelm Carl von Rothschild, the last head of the Frankfurt bank, in 1901, 1,404 hundred-weight (approximately five railway carriage loads) of account books and banking papers were pulped.